Public engagement: our promise to you

 How will we let you know what we do in response to your input?

-We will communicate our decisions publicly whenever we have invited the public to take part in our decision-making.
-We will do this in various ways, such as sending information directly to the groups and individuals who were involved, publishing our decisions online, or by making public announcements.
-We will also be available to take your calls and answer your questions about the outcomes of our engagement activities.
+We'll communicate our decisions publicly whenever we have invited the public to take part in our decision making.
+We'll do this in various ways, such as sending information directly to the groups and individuals who were involved, publishing our decisions online, or by making public announcements.
+We'll also be available to take your calls and answer your questions about the outcomes of our engagement activities.

 How will we ensure the validity of survey results?

 The Yukon Bureau of Statistics, which is responsible for collecting and analyzing survey responses, has a process in place for ensuring the validity of responses.
 The bureau’s statisticians identify and, where appropriate, remove multiple responses from the same origin as part of the process of ensuring the validity of responses to our public engagement surveys.

 We engage with First Nations on a government-to-government basis and will provide focused opportunities for their involvement in the public engagement process.
 We also have legal requirements to consult with First Nations under the Final and Self-Government Agreements, other agreements, legislation and the common law.
 We're committed to working collaboratively and respectfully with First Nations to advance reconciliation and our consultation and engagement processes will reflect that.

 Additionally, First Nations governments are able to provide particular insight into some decisions and we may engage with them even when no public engagement process is taking place.